Make Bakeable Ornaments

 - 7Bake for an hour, and cool completely.

-- 8Paint and decorate as desired.To seal, spray with polyurethane on both sides, drying one side completely before spraying the other side.Advertisement
+- 8To seal, spray with polyurethane on both sides, drying one side completely before spraying the other side.Paint and decorate as desired.Advertisement

 Tips, Tricks and Warnings